Multiple Tony-winning playwright Terrence McNally dies at 81

 F. Murray Abraham, the Oscar-winner who appeared on Broadway in “The Ritz” said of McNally: “His plays are a pleasure to do, but what he says is important, too.
 And he's like a fountain he keeps on writing and writing and writing."

+Composer Tom Kitt, who won the Pulitzer Prize for Drama for “Next to Normal,” told The Associated Press he considers McNally “irreplaceable.”

+“Terrence was an extraordinary man and a brilliant artist," Kitt said.
+"He’s a true giant in our art form, and he will be missed and we are lucky that we had him and had his art for as long as we did.”

-In 2018 he was inducted into the American Academy of Arts and Letters.
+In 2018 McNally was inducted into the American Academy of Arts and Letters.
 He won four Tonys and an Emmy.
 New York University gave him an honorary doctorate in 2019.

 Andrew D. Hamilton, president of New York University, told the crowd that day that McNally put a “unique stamp on American drama by probing the urgent need for connection that resonates at the core of human experience.”